-Because IT staff get so invested in making sure software, networking and security elements are working, they sometimes overlook the human, environmental and contingency planning factors that can invite workplace disasters.
+Because IT staff get so invested in making sure software, networking and security elements are working, they sometimes overlook the human, environmental and contingency planning factors that can invite workplace IT disasters.
 In many cases, preventative work becomes an afterthought for IT staff who are expending all their energy on regular operations.
 Thankfully, planning ahead can help businesses minimize their chances of dealing with the following commonly overlooked workplace IT disasters.
 Here are five problems to watch out for:

 1. Knowledge Loss